-Religious Studies helps to increase the understanding and awareness of different faiths and non-faiths, as well as provide the opportunity to explore the impact different beliefs have on people's lives.
+Religious Studies helps to increase the understanding and awareness of these worldviews, whether typically religious or not, as well as explore the impact these different beliefs have on people's lives.
 It is an opportunity to debate and reflect upon deep philosophical and ethical questions.
 In studying these, students will demonstrate and develop the key skills of analysis and evaluation.

 All students study the subject at Key Stage 3 and Key Stage 4.
 In the latter, Religious Studies is a popular and successful GCSE option.
 For those who do not choose it, Core RS is studied which helps deepen understanding of key religious beliefs and ethical issues at the heart of our society.

 At GCSE and A Level, students study the AQA Religious Studies course.
 At both levels, the emphasis is on Religion, Philosophy and Ethics.